Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

+Asymmetric strategies refer to those where streamers ``impose unequal weights or burdens on the available choices presented to viewers''~\cite{mathur2019dark}.
+In the livestream shopping context, streamers created emotional or cognitive weights or burdens through verbal communication.
+The Asymmetric selling strategies identified were Sophistry, Retaining Customers, Egoistic Norms, Disgracing Others, Pressured Selling, and Nagging.

-\textbf{Sophistry} refers to that the streamer uses implausible language to defend for self when encountering an unfavorable situation during the livestream.
+\textbf{Sophistry} refers to the streamer using implausible language to defend themselves while in an unfavorable situation during the livestream.
+The process of defending is granting the unfavorable situation more weight and imposing viewers to accept it.
 For example, in VT15, one viewer sent a message in the chat, saying that he was blocked after he contacted customer service for a wrong item shipment.
 The streamer was extremely angry when noticing this message in the public chat.
 To defend for herself, she said that ``You already got two bracelets from me, I bear the loss myself, why are you still mentioning the customer service in the chat?''

-\textbf{Retaining Customers} refers to when the streamer keeps viewers staying in the channel for a longer time, viewers are more likely to buy or buy more products.
+\textbf{Retaining Customers} refers to how viewers are more likely to buy or buy more products the longer the streamer keeps them in the channel.
 To keep viewers staying in their channel, streamers offer lotteries or make the sequence of promoted products unpredictable to viewers.
 For example, the streamer in VD1 promised to deliver a lecture at the beginning of the livestream.
 However, she kept selling her books throughout the livestream and did not start the lecture until the end of the livestream.
 The viewers could not predict when exactly the lecture started so they needed to watch the book selling and wait.

-\textbf{Egoistic Norms} refers to when the streamer asks viewers to follow norms that are beneficial to the streamer.
+\textbf{Egoistic Norms} refers to when a streamer creates norms that are beneficial to themselves and asks viewers to follow the norms.
+The norms gain more weight and become more legitimate in the streamer's channel.
 If viewers do not follow the norms, they will be belittled or abused by the streamer for anti-norm behaviors.
 For example, in VD3, the streamer kept emphasizing that in his livestream channel, most viewers bought honey quickly without asking any questions.
 He said, ``If you (viewers) have any question about a product, you don't take me as your bro.''

-\textbf{Fuzzy Targeting} means that the streamer presents a product in a way by which it applies to all types of customers, regardless of their age, gender and other characteristics.
-This approach expands the consumer pool by obscuring whom the product is best fit for.
-For example, the streamer in VD20 recommended that her rice cake was a good snack for old people.
-Later she expanded the customer types to kids and adults.
-However, the researchers thought that it was suspicious rice cakes were good for kids because rice cakes were very sticky and could easily get stuck in kids' throats.